 Together with its rich history and there are so many other things to do, many people are now discovering what Siem Reap has to offer as a holiday destination.

-Central in Asia and bordering Loas, Vietnam and Thailand – Siem Reap it is also a fantastic place to stay if you are backpacking or wanting to visit several countries in Asia in a short space of time.
+Cambodia is central in Asia and bordering Loas, Vietnam and Thailand – Siem Reap it is a fantastic place to stay if you are backpacking or wanting to visit several countries in Asia in a short space of time.

 You will have an amazing holiday if you are an adventurer, family, couple, honeymooners, a group of friends or coming solo.